 You know, when Greg is sending you your website, your Google Analytics numbers.
 When Kevin sending you your interactive media numbers.
 Take a minute to actually look at that stuff, review, and trust what you're looking at.
 You're looking at the top of the funnel activity, and as long as you've still got good [00:40:00] top of the funnel activity year over year, even if it's a little slower month over a month than it was if you're over year, it's still trending up, then you've still got a pipeline.

 I'm a lot more confident in what I look at now.
-I rely on it and I, it definitely keeps me, keeps me on the path, and, and our clients going, okay, we got this, we can handle this.
+I rely on it and it definitely keeps me on the path, and, and our clients going, okay, we got this, we can handle this.
 We know what we're doing.

 Greg Bray: I love that.
-I love the whole idea of data [00:41:00] driven marketing decisions, right.
-And, we get busy.
+I love the whole idea of data [00:41:00] driven marketing decisions, and we get busy.

-We don't look at the data where, you know, we have, it takes time to look at that, but it's well worth it.
+We don't look at the data we have, it takes time to look at that, but it's well worth it.
 It makes a difference.
-It's real, you know, it, it can help you see things that are going in the wrong direction soon enough to make a change or, or help you, channel that, budget in the right way to when it's not infinite.
+It's real, you know, it can help you see things that are going in the wrong direction soon enough to make a change or, help you, channel that budget in the right way to when it's not infinite.

 If you've got an infinite budget, please call.
 But for those of you who don't, you know, let's try to maximize how you use it.

-Meredith Oliver: And it's not that you have to get mired down in it and look at pages and pages.
+Meredith Oliver: It's not that you have to get mired down in it and look at pages.
 Get yourself one page. kind of hot sheet or executive-level overview of some top-line, most important numbers, and routinely consistently keep your eye on those.

 And if you do that, you're going to be just fine.

 Greg Bray: Well Meredith, for those who are listening, who want to connect with you, reach out, continue the conversation.
 What's the best way for them to get ahold of you?